 J.D.
 Salinger and the science of mantra meditation

 I’ve never had a mantra, and don’t expect I ever will.
 I tried to pick up “Lord have mercy on me” but didn’t last two days before the skepticism became too consuming.
-On Twitter, the mantra hashtag has become a recycling bin for utterly non-threatening pop psychology trivia co-opted by corporate brand managers and aspiring social media influencers.
-In slightly more enlightened circles, daily ritual phrases are adapted to solve a particular psychological problem — “I am beautiful” is the antidote for those who forget their value.
+On Twitter, the mantra hashtag has turned into a recycling bin for feel-good pop psychology trivia that's been almost wholly co-opted by corporate brand managers and aspiring social media influencers.
+In more enlightened circles, daily ritual phrases are adapted to solve a particular psychological problem — “I am beautiful” is the antidote for those who forget their value.
 Like and retweet.

 Mantras have a long and diverse history; groups within most major religions have recommended the adoption of a word or phrase into our daily lives.
 In Christianity’s eastern orthodox tradition, some people take on “Lord Jesus Christ Have Mercy on Me”.
 Some eastern traditions adopt the Maha Mantra, which recommends 3 sessions of 128 repetitions per day.
 Independently, religious people seem to have come to an agreement; the repetition of certain phrases can be life-changingly powerful.